 If you or someone you love has suffered a concussion as a result of an accident contact our legal team today

 Concussions are traumatic brain injuries that can have long term consequences.
-At the personal injury law firm of Lomurro Law, our skilled New Jersey accident attorneys aggressively fight to protect the rights of accident victims, obtaining maximum compensation for your injuries.
+At the personal injury law firm of Lomurro Munson LLC, our skilled New Jersey accident attorneys aggressively fight to protect the rights of accident victims, obtaining maximum compensation for your injuries.
 Arrange a confidential consultation with a member of our team by contacting our office at 732-482-9285 or contact us online.
 We have convenient offices located in Freehold and East Brunswick.